This Keyboard was giving to Dungeon Studios as payment for

 keys go, that was a mechanical problem and was easyally

 fixed by replacing 35 springs.
-We did some reserch and it
+We did some research and it

-In the 1970's Roland ether bought out Seil or took Seil
+In the 1970/80's Roland ether bought out Siel or took Siel

 over.
 If you look closer you can see a resemblance to the